.

 Learn More: How LigoLab's Pathology Lab Software Supports Lab Report Customization and Client Preferences

-Laboratory Information System Vendors: Meeting the Growing Demands of the Healthcare Industry
+Laboratory Information System Vendors: Meeting the Growing Demands of the LIS Healthcare Industry

-The market for pathology software with laboratory information system functions in the U.S. is estimated at roughly $650 million currently and all signs point to consistent throughout this decade.
-Most laboratory information system vendors realize this and are responding to laboratory demands for enhanced information technology to support higher productivity, reduced costs, fewer errors, and better data management and analysis.
+Most laboratory information system companies realize this and respond to customer demands for enhanced information technology to support higher productivity, reduced costs, fewer errors, and better data management and analysis.

 These needs are compounded by external pressure on laboratories to provide seamless integration with third parties such as public health agencies, payers, physicians, and lab billing services.